 The 1873 Catalogue has this entry:

-By 1897 things have drastically increased with the introduction of the ‘American Pattern’ brace with all its’ refinements:
+By 1897 products have drastically increased with the introduction of the ‘American Pattern’ brace with all of its’ refinements:

 The 1909 Catalogue [below] has all the usual Item number changes to confuse us.